ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-march-2024.md

 ![chart-Total-Network-Monthly-Rewards](/uploads/chart-Total-Network-Monthly-Rewards-March.png)

-A significant decrease in total network rewards was observed in March, with rewards dropping to 104,657 xBZZ from February's 152,974 xBZZ.
-This marks the lowest payout in the reported period.
+In March, total network rewards saw a notable decrease to 104,657 xBZZ, marking the lowest payout in the recent months, underscoring a change in network reward allocation.

 ## Monthly Median Win Values

 This metric is the median win amount for each win event.

 | Month     | Median Win Values (xBZZ)  |